hazelcast/hazelcast-reference-manual/src/EventJournal.md

 a `time-to-live` is configured, then an array of longs is also created that stores the expiration time for every item.
 A single array of the event journal keeps events that are only related to the map entries in that partition.
 In a lot of cases you may want to change this `capacity` number to something that better fits your needs.
 As the capacity is shared between partitions, keep in mind not to set it to a value which is too low for you.
 Setting the capacity to a number lower than the partition count will result in an error when initializing the event journal.

-Below is a declarative configuration example of an event journal with a `capacity` of 2000 items:
+Below is a declarative configuration example of an event journal with a `capacity` of 5000 items for a map, and 10000 items for a cache:

 ```xml
 <event-journal enabled="true">